7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 Source: susu-on1946

-You know that moment when your golden is soaking wet from the rain, and you’re desperately trying to keep her contained while you grab a towel?
-Yeah.
-This setup is exactly what solves that chaos.
+You know what I’m talking about when your golden is soaking wet from the rain and you are trying to keep her contained while you grab a towel?
+Yeah, this is perfect for that.

-To recreate this, you need 1.5-inch black metal balusters welded or bolted into a rectangular frame, paired with 2×6 pine lumber for the top border and base.
-The latch-style door swings open on one side — grab a heavy-duty sliding bolt latch for security.
-The top surface is at least24 inches deep, making it a real usable workbench.
+To build this, you will need 1.5-inch black metal balusters (welded or bolted in a rectangular frame), a top border and base made from 2×6 pine lumber, and a latch-style door that swings open on one side.
+It will feature a heavy-duty sliding bolt latch.
+The surface of the top of the table must be at least 24 inches deep (a real usable work bench).

 📸 Photo credit: Instagram @a0ea6b8c249c555b81c3634963831fcc.jpg